Eliott-Srl/web-tools/README.md

 * Basic loader before the website
 * The title of the website animated
-* An clikable ip system
+* An  auto copy system with display
 * Scrollbar custom

 # Table Of Content